What Is Business Sustainability?

 1. Corporate social responsibility

 CSR emphasizes the corporation’s ethical responsibilities.
 It focuses on the word ‘responsibility’.
 In my mind, this expression is problematic, as it’s not clear to whom corporations should feel responsible.
-Responsible to shareholders, customers, citizens, or future generations?
+Are businesses responsible to shareholders, customers, citizens, or future generations?

 Basically, there’s little consensus.
 For some companies, responsibility is offering the minimum wage to satisfy shareholders; for others, responsibility is offering a higher living wage to satisfy employees.
 How does one draw the line on CSR?